Thinking of applying for the 2018-19 year? There's still time! Email email@example.com for more information.

 The Earlham M.A.T. and M.Ed. programs are fully accredited by the North Central Association of Colleges and Secondary Schools.
 As a licensure program, the M.A.T. is further accredited by the state of Indiana.

 Both are 11-month programs for college graduates who want to pursue careers in education.
 The M.A.T. program is designed for those who wish to become licensed teachers, where the M.Ed. program is set up for students interested in pursuing careers in education other than licensed teaching (private school ed., outdoor ed., community based organizations etc.).

 These full-time programs begin each year in early June and lead to a master’s degree the following May, along with a teaching license for those in the M.A.T. program.

-Earlham's M.A.T. offers licensure in social studies, English/language arts, mathematics, science and modern foreign languages, all at the middle and high school levels.
+Earlham's M.A.T. program offers licensure in social studies, English/language arts, mathematics, science, modern foreign languages, Music, and Art all at the middle and high school levels.

 Interview with Anna Einstein

 While attending Earlham as an undergraduate, I watched the M.A.T. program get off the ground.
 Since I wanted to become a public school teacher, enrolling in the program was a natural segue after finishing my bachelor’s degree.More